ChrisWiegman/kana/README.md

 `kana open` will open the site in your default browser

+To open Mailpit or PhpMyAdmin in your default browser use the `app` flag with either `phpmyadmin` or `mailpit`.

 ## wp-cli

 `kana wp <WP-CLI COMMAND>` will execute a [wp-cli](https://wp-cli.org) command on your site.
 For example `kana wp plugin list` will list all the plugins on the site and their associated statuses